Rahsaan Roland Kirk: Instruments and techniques

 Kirk's musical career spans from 1955 until his death in 1977.
 He preferred to lead his own bands and rarely performed as a sideman, although he did record with arranger Quincy Jones, drummer Roy Haynes and worked with bassist Charles Mingus.
 One of his best-known recorded performances is the lead flute and solo on Jones' "Soul Bossa Nova", a 1964 hit song repopularized in the Austin Powers films.

 Kirk's multi-instrumentality was credited as having a substantial musical conception.
 This inclusivity included blues music, a love of stride piano and early jazz, and an appreciation for pop tunes.
 But his vision was much wider than that of most of his contemporaries.
 According to producer Joel Dorn, he was also hugely knowledgeable about classical music.
-Pieces by Saint-Saens, Hindemith, Tchaikovsky, Dvorak and Villa-Lobos would all feature on his albums over the years, alongside standards, pop songs and original compositions.
+Pieces by Saint-Saëns, Hindemith, Tchaikovsky, Dvorak and Villa-Lobos would all feature on his albums over the years, alongside standards, pop songs and original compositions.
 Rahsaan's influences went beyond jazz and consequentially, he preferred the term "Black Classical Music".

 His playing was generally rooted in soul jazz or hard bop, but Kirk's knowledge of jazz history allowed him to draw from many elements of the music's past, from ragtime to swing and free jazz.
 Kirk also absorbed classical influences, and his artistry reflected elements of pop music by composers such as Smokey Robinson and Burt Bacharach, as well as Duke Ellington, John Coltrane and other jazz musicians.

 Kirk played and collected many musical instruments, mainly multiple saxophones, clarinets and flutes.
 His primary saxophones were a standard tenor saxophone, stritch (a straight alto sax lacking the instrument's conventional upturned bell), and a manzello (a modified saxello soprano sax, with a larger, upturned bell).
 A number of his instruments were exotic or homemade.
 Kirk modified instruments himself to accommodate his simultaneous playing technique.
-Critic Gary Giddins wrote that Kirk's tenor playing alone was enough to bring him "renown".
+Critic Gary Giddins wrote that Kirk's tenor playing alone would have been enough to secure his reputation.

 Usually, he appeared on stage with all three horns hanging around his neck, and at times he would play a number of these horns at once, harmonizing with himself, or sustain a note for lengthy durations by using circular breathing.
 He used the multiple horns to play true chords, essentially functioning as a one-man saxophone section.
 Kirk insisted that he was only trying to emulate the sounds he heard in his head.
 Even while playing two or three saxophones at once, the music was intricate, powerful jazz with a strong feel for the blues.
 The live album Bright Moments (1973) is an example of one of his shows.